J. H. Morgan: Army service

 I have in front of me a copy of the Neue Illustrierte Zeitung of 12 September 1935, saluting with a glowing eulogy that Scharnhorst of the Treaty of Versailles, Gen. von Seeckt...for having so successfully obstructed the attempts of the Allied Control Commission to disarm Germany during the years 1920–1926 that he had thereby "prepared the way" (vorbereitet) for Hitler's rapid restoration of the military might of Germany in all its menace.
 During the "close season" of German rearmament which followed on the withdrawal of the Control Commission Mr. Lloyd George persisted in proclaiming to the world the innocuous character of Germany's "tiny army", as he chose to call it, and insisted that the only menace to the peace of Europe was the defensive measures which, happily for him and for us, the French were taking to meet the covert revival of German militarism.

-After World War II he elaborated on this theme in his book Assize of Arms, originally intended to be the first of two volumes but Morgan only got round to publishing the first volume.
+After World War II he elaborated on this theme in his book Assize of Arms.
+It was originally intended to be the first of two volumes, but he got round to publishing only the first volume.

 He retired from the army in 1923 with the honorary rank of Brigadier-General.